-- Have residents easy access to a garden or similar area? - 59 Are well-behaved pets allowed to visit residents? - 60 Are residents encouraged to grow their own plants, or to tend the ward plants?
+- 57 Have residents easy access to, and is appropriate seating provided for, a garden, lawn, terrace, or similar area? - 58 Are well-behaved pets allowed to visit residents?

-- Do residents have any opportunity to care for birds or pet animals? - 62 Do residents ever have the chance to look at wild life, to walk in woodlands and meadows, to sit by the river?
+- 59 Are residents encouraged to grow their own plants, or to tend the ward plants? - 60 Do residents have any opportunity to care for birds or pet animals? - Do residents ever have the chance to look at wild life, to walk in woodlands and meadows, to sit by the river?